-Family Child Care Provider

-A person which provides shelter and personal care for five (5) or fewer children who are not related within the third degree computed according to the civil law to the operator and who are under 13 years of age and under 19 years of age for children with special needs, for any part of the 24-hour day, whether such place be organized or operated for profit or not within a Family Child Care Home.
-This facility must be registered with and monitored by the Mississippi State Department of Health (MSDH).
+Family Child Care Provider: A person which provides shelter and personal care for five (5) or fewer children who are not related within the third degree computed according to the civil law to the operator and who are under 13 years of age and under 19 years of age for children with special needs, for any part of the 24-hour day, whether such place be organized or operated for profit or not within a Family Child Care Home.
+This facility must be licensed and monitored by the Mississippi State Department of Health (MSDH).

-Family Unit

-Any person living in the household who is financially or legally responsible for the care ofthe child(ren) included in an application for a child care certificate.
+Family Unit: Any person living in the household who is financially or legally responsible for the care of the child(ren) included in an application for a child care certificate.

-Full-Time Child Care

-Child care provided for six (6) or more hours of a 24-hour day.
+Full-Time Child Care: Child care provided for six (6) or more hours of a 24-hour day.
 Full-time child care should meet the needs and reflect the work, education, or job training schedule of the parent.

-Gross Income

-The income before any deductions of any member of the family as defined above.
+Gross Income: A household’s income before any deductions are made of any member of the family as defined above (see Family Unit).

-Homeless Children

-The McKinney-Vento Homeless Education Assistance Improvements Act of 2001 defineshomeless children and youth as “individuals who lack a fixed, regular, and adequate nighttime residence.”
-Examples of homeless children and youth include those who 1) sharethe housing of other persons due to loss of housing, economic hardship, or a similar reason (sometimes referred to as doubled-up); 2) live in motels, in hotels, or on camping groundsdue to lack of adequate alternative accommodations; 3) live in emergency or transitional shelters; 4) were abandoned in hospitals; 5) await foster care placement; 6) have a primarynighttime residence that is not ordinarily used as a regular sleeping accommodation for human beings; 7) live in caves, parks, public spaces, abandoned buildings, substandard housing, and bus or train stations; and 8) are migratory children and youth living in any circumstances described above.
+Homeless Children: The McKinney-Vento Homeless Education Assistance Improvements Act of 2001 defines homeless children and youth as “individuals who lack a fixed, regular, and adequate nighttime residence.”
+Examples of homeless children and youth include those who: (1) share the housing of other persons due to loss of housing, economic hardship, or a similar reason (sometimes referred to as doubled up); (2) live in motels, in hotels, or on camping grounds due to lack of adequate alternative accommodation; (3) live in emergency or transitional shelters; (4) were abandoned in hospitals; (5) are awaiting foster care placement; (6) have a primary nighttime residence that is not ordinarily used as a regular sleeping accommodation for human beings; (7) live in caves, parks, public spaces, abandoned buildings, substandard housing, and bus or train stations; (8) are migratory children and youth living in any circumstances described above.

-Improper Payment

-A payment made to a provider on behalf of a parent or guardian for CCDF subsidy at the time the payment was made.
+Improper Payment: An unauthorized payment made to a provider on behalf of a parent or guardian for CCDF subsidy at the time the payment was made.
 The error may have been due to Agency Error (AE), Unintentional Program Violation (UPV), or Intentional Program Violation (IPV).

-Income

-Funds received by all applicable individuals as described in this policy that are not supplemented by any public assistance other than child support received, medical assistance, or the Supplemental Nutrition Assistance Program (SNAP).
+Income: Funds received by all applicable individuals as described in this policy that are not supplemented by any public assistance other than child support received, medical assistance, or the Supplemental Nutrition Assistance Program (SNAP).
 Income that is counted towards the maximum allowable income limit includes: wages or salary (gross income of any family unit as defined above), base pay for military personnel, net income from self-employment, unemployment compensation, worker’s compensation, alimony (regular and ongoing payments), veteran’s benefits, military allotments, capital gains, rental income (regular and ongoing payments), dividends (regular and ongoing payments), retirement/pension, commission, cash bonuses, and regular or lump sum payments.

-Infants

-Children from birth through 12 months.
+Infants: Children from birth through 12 months.

-In-Home Care Provider

-A provider that cares for a special need child in the child’s home.
-Provider must be at least18 years of age and shall not reside in the child’s home.
+In-Home Care Provider: A provider that cares for a child with special needs in the child’s home.
+The provider must be at least 18 years of age and shall not reside in the child’s home.
 The limitations on in-home care are that all children must reside in the home, must be related or connected through Child Protective Services placement or adoption, and must have special needs.
-A maximum of three children are allowed in the home at any one time.
-Providers must also register with MSDH and hold a Special Needs In- Home Certificate.
+A maximum of three children is allowed in the home at any one time.
+Providers must also be licensed with MSDH and hold a Special Needs In- Home Certificate.